bitfalt/echoes-of-the-void/README.md

 > A minimalist exploration game built on Starknet with the Dojo Engine.
 > Navigate through dark chambers, use your pulse to reveal the path, and avoid the void

+Map generation WIP, right now it is a bit buggy and sometimes the exit is unreachable.
+However core mechanics still apply

 ## ✨ What's Included

 **🎨 Frontend**